robertwahler/jammer/README.md

 ### Post Jam Assets

 Cleaning up your game after the Jam?
 These non-free assets should will make any Unity Dev happy.
-Alas, you can't redistribute these asset binaries or source.
+Alas, you can't redistribute these asset binaries or source so they are NOT included in this toolkit but they are highly recommended for post jam updates.

 * ConsoleE Pro.
 Like the free one above but better. https://www.assetstore.unity3d.com/en/#!/content/11521
 * Text Mesh Pro.
 SDF Fonts!
 Seeing is believing.
 This asset should be part of stock Unity. https://www.assetstore.unity3d.com/en/#!/content/17662